Bw3ll/JOP_ROCKET/README.md

 **Q: Why was JOP ROCKET necessary?**

 **A:** Without JOP ROCKET, you would only discover a fraction of JOP gadgets, and they would be disorganized, so finding something would be like finding a needle in a haystack.
 Many real-world JOP gadgets are unintended gadgets that are not naturally occurring, so unless you were some kind of very dedicated savant and created your own tooling or scripts, you would miss out on a lot, if you were trying to do a complete JOP exploit free of ROP gadgets.
 There are also things like dispatcher gadgets, which you would somehow have to magically find on your own, even unintended forms.
 There is a good reason why JOP was very rare and seldom talked about prior to our work.
 That is not imply it is commonplace now.
+Before JOP ROCKET, you would have several significant problems to overcome to write an exploit.
+Now with JOP ROCKET those problems are overcome and you can build your own with JOP gadgets or maybe adapt a JOP chain created via automatic JOP chain generation.

 **Q: Can JOP be easier than ROP?**